 For babies up to the age of 2, Calpol nasal spray should be used once in each nostril.
 Use one spray into each nostril when required.
 Babies under two years of age should be laid down.
 Calpol saline nasal spray should be inserted into the nostril with the head positioned to one side.
-For more information, please refer to product information leaflet.
+For more information, please refer to the product information leaflet.

 2. Stérimar Breath Easy Baby

-Stérimar Breath Easy Baby is made of 100% purified seawater, suitable from the birth and up to 3 years of age.
+Stérimar Breath Easy Baby is made of 100% purified seawater, suitable from birth and up to 3 years of age.